 What causes hydrocephalus?

-Hydrocephalus can be congenital (present at birth) or develop due to an intraventricular hemorrhage (bleeding in the brain), meningitis, a head injury, a tumor, or cysts.Back to top
+You can be born with hydrocephalus or develop it due to bleeding in your brain, meningitis, a head injury, a tumor, or cysts.Back to top

 What are the symptoms of hydrocephalus?

-The symptoms of hydrocephalus vary depending on a person’s age and disease progression.
+The symptoms of hydrocephalus are different depending on your age and which disease stage you’re in.

 The most common symptoms of hydrocephalus include: